 Three checks then run in parallel, every week:

-Renewal Countdown scans for contracts entering the 90, 60, or 30-day windows before expiry.
-For each contract it computes the notice deadline — expiry date minus notice period — and flags contracts where the window is closing.
+Renewal Countdown scans for contracts entering the 90, 60, or 30-day windows before their notice deadline — not the renewal date itself.
+For each contract, it computes the notice deadline (expiry date minus notice period) and flags contracts where that window is closing.

-SLA Drift Detector compares vendor-reported uptime or performance against the SLA commitments extracted from each contract.
-When performance drops below threshold, it computes the credit owed and queues a claim with the claim-window deadline attached.
+SLA Drift Detector compares vendor-reported uptime or performance against the SLA thresholds extracted from each contract.
+When performance drops below threshold, it computes the credit owed, identifies the provider-specific claim window, and queues the claim with the deadline attached.

-Concentration Risk Scorer aggregates spend by category and function.
-It flags categories where one vendor exceeds 60% of spend or capability, and identifies functions where a vendor disappearing tomorrow would take a system with it.
+Concentration Risk Scorer aggregates spend by category and operational function.
+It flags categories where one vendor exceeds the risk threshold for spend or capability, and identifies functions where a vendor disappearing tomorrow would take a system with it.

 Lawyers get paid by the word.
 Auto-renewal clauses hide inside 'term and termination' paragraphs by design.